1bharadvaja/TheMartian117/README.md

 - I'm Ani
 - I code sometimes
 - I like ML and Image processing.
 Math is pretty epic too.
+I also like to attend hackathons.
 - I'm currently working on a research project that has to do with GANs and denoising images
 - 📫 If you want to contact me, reach me @ themartian117@gmail.com